A liturgical resource of the Catholic Archdiocese of Melbourne

 Points of interest and Catholic lore

-• The word epiphany comes from a Greek word meaning ‘manifestation’ or ‘revelation’.
-In Matthew’s Gospel, this episode is the first public manifestation of Jesus.
+• The word ‘epiphany’ comes from the Greek word epiphaneia, meaning ‘manifestation’ or ‘revelation’.
+In the Gospel of Matthew, this text reveals the first public manifestation of Jesus.

-• The ‘wise men’ were probably magi or astrologers from Persia and represent all those who seek God with a sincere heart.
+• The ‘wise men’ were probably magi or astrologers from Persia, and they represent all who seek God with a sincere heart.

-• Matthew’s community is largely composed of Jewish Christians who are struggling to come to terms with the movement of the Gospel into the Gentile world.
-In this episode, Matthew is trying to reassure his community that all people who recognise and honour the Christ are welcomed into the new people of God.
+• Matthew’s community mostly comprises Jewish Christians who are struggling to come to terms with the Gospel's expansion into the Gentile world.
+In this text, Matthew is trying to reassure his community that all people who recognise and honour the Christ are welcomed as the new people of God.

-• You will notice that the text simply says, ‘some wise men’; there is no mention of a number.
-Over time, this has become ‘three’ (based on the three gifts), and the magi have become ‘kings’ and have even been given names!
+• You will notice that the text simply says ‘some wise men’; there is no mention of a number.
+Over time, these magi have become ‘three’ (based on the three gifts), been transformed into ‘kings’ and have even been given names!

-• You will also notice that Matthew has Jesus being born in a house, presumably at home in Joseph’s house.
+• You will also notice that Matthew describes how Jesus was born in a house, presumably at home in Joseph’s house.

 Exploring the Word

-The key to understanding this highly symbolic gospel lies in the various actors’ response to Jesus.
-The wise men are not of the house of Israel; they are foreigners from the east.
-And yet it is they who recognise the signs and embark on a journey to find the newborn king and worship him.
-The opposite response comes from the very people who should know better.
-Herod, the Jewish political leader, and the chief priests and scribes, the interpreters of Scripture and religious leaders, have not seen what is there before them, and when they do come to understand, they seek only to do harm to Jesus.
-This is the first hint of the harm that will ultimately come to him from the same characters much later in his life.
-They are not open to the revelation of God in this child.
+The key to understanding this highly symbolic gospel lies in understanding how the various characters responded to Jesus.
+The wise men were not of the house of Israel; they were foreigners from the east.
+And yet, they were the ones who recognised the signs and embarked on a journey to find the Newborn king and worship him.
+The very people who should have known better had the opposite response.
+Herod, the Jewish political leader, and the chief priests and scribes, the religious leaders and interpreters of Scripture, did not see what was there before them—and when they did come to understand, they sought only to harm Jesus.
+This is the first hint of the harm that would ultimately come to Jesus from the same characters much later in his life.
+They were not open to the revelation of God in this child.

-Imagine how disappointed the wise men might have felt when they found a poor child born in a simple house instead of a mighty king.
-But they are open to the revelation of God and bow down before him.
-The expensive gifts of the wise men are highly symbolic: gold was presented to kings; frankincense was offered to God; and myrrh was used in anointing for burial.
-Thus they refer to the kingship of Jesus, his divinity and his salvific death.
+Imagine how disappointed the wise men might have felt when, at the end of their search, they found a poor child born in a simple house instead of a mighty king.
+However, they were open to the revelation of God and bowed down before him.
+Their expensive gifts are highly symbolic: gold was presented to kings, frankincense was offered to God and myrrh was used in anointing for burial.
+In offering these gifts, the wise men referred to the kingship of Jesus, his divinity and his salvific death.

 • In what ways do you recognise the divine in the ordinary?